Techie + Gamers

 Following Up After Shark Tank

-A day after her episode aired on national television, Kim sold 2,000 cakes in a weekend!
-It was good for business but bad for her physical state.
-So, the businesswoman made changes.
+A day after the episode aired, Kim sold 2,000 cakes in a single weekend.
+The surge in orders was good for business but unsustainable for a two-person operation, so she made changes quickly.

 Share.
 Facebook Twitter